When selecting a mallet the three main options to consider are overall length, weight and type of handle.

 We make wooden, fibre glass and Carbon shafts.

-Turned American white ash handles are the most economical and are used by a large proportion of players worldwide.
+Turned English white ash handles are the most economical and are used by a large proportion of players worldwide.
 Each handle are stress tested in the workshop and great care is taken to ensure that the grain runs in line with the head.
 They shouldn’t break in the course of reasonable use and care.

 The fibre glass handles are preferred by a minority for their driving power and the fact that they’re virtually indestructible but they are heavy which is detrimental to the balance of the mallet.

 Our Carbon 17 mm tubular handles on the Evolution and Discovery mallets have overcome this and are considerably lighter and very strong.
 They’re made to a reasonably stiff flex unless otherwise requested.
 We do have a more flexible shaft if preferred.
 The long length octagonal EVA closed cell grip is the ultimate grip material being waterproof and comfortable and light.
 The whole handle weighs and average of just 10 ounces.

 Over the past 10 years development and efficiency of the croquet mallet has been taken to a whole new level.
 By increasing the length of the head, and re-distributing some of the mass to the striking faces, the moment of inertia is increased.
 This makes the head more stable during the swing, particularly for making accurate rushes, long roquets, and hitting-in.
 Also the mallet is less likely to twist when shots are hit off-centre.
 It’s fair to say that this makes these type of mallets more accurate.

 Matched with a lightweight carbon tubular shaft and EVA grip material these make a superbly balanced mallets that provide the player with more power and yet maintain better control.